yellow wood sorrrell also known as Creeping Oxalis

 • Aesthetically the bright yellow flowers can be an issue.

-• Wood Sorrel does not have these underground bulbs.
+• Wood Sorrel doesn’t have underground bulbs.

 How to Identify Creeping oxalis.